wojbrown/esds-github-sandbox/README.md

 `(main)` refers to the branch that the user is currently on, will cover this is more detail in the next sections

-Can run github commands from this repo from this point, [jump down to Github Setup to continue](#Git-and-Github)
+Can run github commands from this repo from this point, [jump down to the next section to continue](#Git-and-Github)

 ### Setup Linux